Skip to main content

 Full tool inheritance

-When a sub-agent is invoked via call_agent(agent_id, task), it receives a complete ToolRegistry built from its own configuration — including its bound Connectors, KB, and built-in tools.
-Sub-agents are full execution units, not text-only advisors.
+When a delegated agent is invoked via call_agent(agent_id, task), it receives a complete ToolRegistry built from its own configuration — including its bound Connectors, KB, and built-in tools.
+Delegated agents are full execution units, not text-only advisors.

 One-level delegation

-To prevent infinite recursion, sub-agents do not receive the call_agent tool.
-Delegation is always one level deep: parent calls child, child executes and returns a result.
-The parent synthesizes results from multiple sub-agents.
+To prevent infinite recursion, delegated agents do not receive the call_agent tool.
+Delegation is always one level deep: Auto mode calls a specialist, the specialist executes and returns a result.
+The system synthesizes results from multiple delegated agents.

 Parallel execution